-Enclosed for approval is the certified Site Management Plan, Paducah Gaseous Diffusion Plant, Paducah, Kentucky, Annual Revision-FY 2022, DOE/LX/07-2473&D2, (SMP).
-This version of the SMP addresses comments received from the U.S. Environmental Protection Agency (EPA) and the Kentucky Department for Environmental Protection (KDEP) on December 6, 2021, during an SMP discussion meeting and additional text changes discussed and agreed to via e-mail.
-These comments are further finalized in letters received from EPA and KDEP on December 10, 2021.
-(References 1 and 2)
+Enclosed for approval is the certified Site Management Plan, Paducah Gaseous Diffusion Plant, Paducah, Kentucky, Annual Revision-FY 2023, DOE/LX/07-2482&D2 (SMP).
+This version of the SMP addresses comments received from the Kentucky Department for Environmental Protection (KDEP) on December 5, 2022 (Reference 1).
+The U.S. Environmental Protection Agency (EPA) did not have any substantive comments (Reference 2).

-DOE appreciates EPA and KDEP efforts in assisting with finalization of the D2 FY 2022 SMP.
-A redline version of the D2 FY 2022 SMP is also provided to assist with your review.
-DOE looks forward to EPA's and KDEP's approval of the D2 FY 2022 SMP.
+The U.S. Department of Energy (DOE) appreciates the efforts of EPA and KDEP in assisting with the finalization of the D2 FY 2023 SMP.
+A redline version of the D2 FY 2023 SMP and a comment response summary discussing DOE responses to KDEP comments and a summary of other changes are also provided to assist with your review.
+DOE looks forward to receiving EPA and KDEP approval of the D2 FY 2023 SMP.